All Episodes

 What did he learn in World War II?

-Your enemies, you shoot them.
+You shoot them.

 Okay, so he's elected president.

-He figures out, somebody tells him you can't shoot Congress.
+He figures out, somebody tells him, you can't shoot Congress.

-He said, okay, fine.
+He's okay, fine.

 And he goes and plays golf.